-EditMe is a Wiki where not only I can organize all my notes; I can also share with my team, constantly edit the notes or leave comments.
-It also has history log that shows who made the most recent change.
+EditMe is a Wiki where I can organize all my notes; I can also share my notes with my team, constantly edit the notes and leave comments.
+It also has a history log that shows who made the most recent change.

 2. A Note Pad

 I’ve tried all the tech apps to take notes and track to-dos.
 The problem with all of them is that they run on the world’s most interesting devices, the phone and the computer.
 You may think that’s a good thing, but the problem with your phone and your computer is that they will very often suck you into someone else’s priorities.
 Write your own notes without Wi-Fi and without distractions.

 Workflowy is my all-time favorite tool for organizing notes.
 The application works seamlessly on desktop and mobile, even in offline mode, so it’s ready to use anytime I need.
 The design is elegantly simple and enables you to organize and share lists packed with notes.
 Workflowy’s tagline is “Organize your brain” and it really does empower you with that capability.

 We already use Asana for organizing our tasks, and recently we’ve also been using to organize new client and new hire notes.
 It keeps everything in a searchable database and allows you to share notes with whomever might need them by adding them as a follower.